pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Contatenative inheritance means you won't save on chain storage costs by breaking your contracts up into smaller classes.
 In fact, probably quite the opposite due to the number of extra methods this architecture will likely introduce.

 If you're concerned about bytecode storage size, use libraries to organise your shared code instead of base contracts.
 Ideally base contracts should be kept as lean as possible, since they'll be duplicated every time you deploy a new derived contract that extends from them.

+.suggestion[Create many small, abstract base contracts for use in your projects.]
+Keep them decoupled from each other.
+Keep your inheritance graphs shallow, and broad&mdash; think of base contracts like *"mixins"* in JavaScript or *"traits"* in PHP.
+Use a combination of contract inheritance and function modifiers to compose more complex contracts from your base pallette.

 ]

 ???